drakkar-lig/scamper-pywarts/README.md

 CMAND:

 - fully python3-compatible
 - nicer class-based interface, instead of huge dicts with all flags
 - attribute names have been generally made more readable (although that often means longer names)
 - probably a bit faster (→ benchmark), because we rely on (built-in) C functions to parse strings and flags
 - properly handles unknown flags and options, by ignoring them

 However, there are some areas where the CMAND code does more things:

 - `pywarts` does not implement the deprecated address format (it is quite complex and has been deprecated for several years)
+- there are some nice scripts in <https://github.com/cmand/scamper>, for instance a script to attach to and control a running Scamper process

 # Documentation